 If you accidentally did a load of laundry in a washing machine that was full of pet hair, don't fret.
 Just put it into the dryer as usual, ideally with some dryer sheets.
 The pet hair will come off into the lint trap.
 (You might have to run the dryer cycle a couple of times to get all of the hair off.)

-How to remove dog hair from a washing machine
+How to remove dog hair stuck inside a washing machine

 Just like clothing, washing machines (as well as dryers) collect loose fur You have to clean your washing machine regularly, or that pet hair will end up right back on your clothes.

 - A vacuum cleaner with a soft brush attachment